Heritage Hill Tour-Walk into History

 17 Lafayette Ave-Redstone Properties

 The tour starts at GRCC’s Fulton Campus.
 This is where you can buy your tickets if you haven’t bought them prior and get your wristband and brochure for the day.
 There are also restrooms you can use, and it is a great place to park and take the shuttle bus.
 Don’t skip out on just looking at some of the design of the building!
 There is some really beautiful paneling and rooms close to the restrooms.
 Setting off to see some homes, we hit up the Redstone Property Apartments on Lafayette.
 This Italiante duplex was built in 1875!
-There was limited rooms to look through here, because they are apartments, but even so, there were some really beautiful original pieces to see.
+There were limited rooms to look through here, because they are apartments, but even so, there were some really beautiful original pieces to see.
 The tile floors, door hinges, and wood paneling were all original.
 A feature all the homes/buildings we saw had were beautiful fireplaces with various tile surrounds.

 48 Lafayette Ave-Cornerstone Church